synestize/synestizer/FAQ-Synestizer-introduction.md

 ### Minimal

 The RGB values influence the intervals of the notes played by synthesized instruments available through the implementation of [waax](https://github.com/hoch/waax).
-According to the score at 50% colour value the 3 instruments (piano = red / panflute = green / vibraphon = blue) play ech 3 notes a bar with small intervals in between.
-Going up and down the scale, in a variety of intervals the color amounts are sonified. (see picture 1).
-The tempo of the intervals are set with the corresponding knob labeled accordingly.
+According to the score at 50% colour value, the 3 instruments (piano = red / pan flute = green / vibraphone = blue)
+play each 3 notes a bar with small intervals in between.
+Going up and down the scale in a variety of intervals, the color amounts are sonified. (see picture 1).
+The tempo of the intervals are set with the corresponding knob.

 ![Score of the “minimal” patch](https://raw.githubusercontent.com/synestize/synestizer/master/docs/Partitur_16_inputs-1.png)